mkoistinen/homebridge-pi-lamp/readme.md

 # Unicorn Homebridge Integration

-This is a collection of Python code that I run on some Raspberry Pi Zero's to convert 3D printed things into functional lamps that integrate perfection with Apple's Siri and the iOS Home app.
+This is a collection of Python code that I run on some Raspberry Pi Zero's to operate Unicorn pHats and converts 3D printed things into functional lamps that integrate perfectly with Apple's Homekit, Siri and the iOS Home app.

 You can see a video of this code in action here: https://youtu.be/6jC8ryEkgvQ.